facebookresearch/CompilerGym/docs/source/getting_started.rst

 .. note::

-    The first time you run :code:`gym.make()` you may see a logging message "Downloading <url> ..." and a delay of 1-2 minutes.
-This is the CompilerGym environment downloading dependencies that are specific to LLVM.
-    Environment-specific dependencies are not installed by default to keep the size of the package down.
-Other operations that have this one-off penalty include lazily installing datasets (described below).
-These costs are one-off, future calls will have no delay.
+    The first time you run :code:`gym.make()` you may see a logging message "Downloading <url> ..." followed by a delay of 1-2 minutes.
+This is CompilerGym downloading large environment-specific dependencies that are not shipped by default to keep the size of the package down.
+This is a one-off download that occurs only the first time the environment is used.
+Other operations that require one-off downloads include installing datasets (described below).

 The compiler environment